eggheads/eggdrop/doc/sphinx_source/modules/internals.rst

 Of course it is not clear so far:

-* If flags `-|-` matter for this bind at all and what they are checked against
+* If flags :code:`-|-` matter for this bind at all and what they are checked against
 * If channel flags have a meaning or global/bot only
-* What `test` is matched against to see if the bind should trigger
+* What :code:`test` is matched against to see if the bind should trigger
-* Which arguments `myproc` receives, the example just accepts all arguments
+* Which arguments :code:`myproc` receives, the example just accepts all arguments

 Triggering the Bind
 -------------------